 His fleet had over 27,800 people, including sailors and soldiers.

-More countries started to pay tributes to Ming, as well as initiation of more international trades and cultural communication.
+More countries started to pay tributes to Ming, as well as the initiation of more international trades and cultural communication.

-Life In Seclusion and Zheng He's Last Voyage
+Flat Life and Zheng He's Last Voyage

 Zheng He was super happy, and started all the preparation works immediately, though he was already a 60-year-old man.